aosabook/500lines/pedometer/chapter.md

 * Sinatra web app, using Highcharts to display data.
 * This was chosen to be built as a web app because a web app naturally separates the data processing from the presentation.
 * Sinatra gives us the ability to demosntrate a fully-functional web app accepting input and presenting output very easily, without worrying about the piping.
-* While this project is not intended to show the separation of concerns present in a well-built web app, using Sinatra allows us to naturally segment those concerns and isolate the data processing from the presentation.
+* Using Sinatra allows us to naturally separate the data process from the presentation.
 * Using Sinatra and Highcharts requires very little additional code and presents our data nicely, so, well, why not have some fancy charts to really satisfy our data craving?

 ## The Platform